 This is a philosophical and contemplative project designed to investigate the questions: What does it mean to carry weight?
 Who gets to carry weight?
 Why?
 When?
 How?
 Is it a privilege to carry weight?
 What are the advantages of being one that carries weight?
 What are the burdens?

 Highpointing is the activity of ascending to the point with the highest elevation within a given area.
 Examples include climbing the highest point of each U.S. state, reaching the highest point of each county within a specific state, climbing the highest point within a country, and ascending the highest mountain on a continent.

 My soprano saxophone, in a lightweight gig bag with the straps removed, weighs exactly 5 pounds.
 I already carried it for 566 kilometers across northern Spain in a separate but related project.
 (You can read about it here: https://carriekoffman.com/wandering-troubadour-project) Any backpacker knows that this is not an insignificant amount of weight when you must carry everything that you need to survive, but it is also not a prohibitive burden.

 I am carrying the extra weight of my soprano saxophone not for punitive reasons, but as a physical manifestation of the questions I am asking.

-The goal is more than the actual performances on the summits,
+The goal is about more than the performances on the summits,

 although I am documenting them with informal recordings at each location.
 It is about the creation of the project and the process of living it into fruition.